Copy AI Review: Is It Really As Great As People Say?

 For this example, I’ve decided to write a post on ‘SEO Tools.'
 I put the details into Copy.ai to seed the information with a couple of bullet points.

-Here are the results that it generated.
+Here are the results that it generated to help brainstorm blog ideas.

 Not a bad list.
 I could actually see myself writing a post based on one of these.